 Kaylie Morgan isn’t easily discouraged.
 She started college at Arizona State University just this month, after applying for nearly 30 scholarships.
-She only won one.
-Undaunted, she’s still applying.
+She only won one easy scholarship.
+Undaunted, she continued to apply.

 That gung-ho attitude is why Debt.com doubled her winning percentage.
-Last week, we awarded her the third Debt.com Scholarship For Aggressive Scholarship Applicants.
+Last week, Kaylie was awarded the third Debt.com Scholarship For Aggressive Scholarship Applicants.

 “I don’t think my fellow students apply for as many scholarships as they could,” Kaylie says.
 “A lot of students don’t realize how many scholarships are out there, let alone how to apply for them.”